 Frequently Asked Questions

 Schedules are flexible; your exact hours will vary according to the time of year, your supervisor's schedule and the work that needs to be completed.
 Your hours will be determined during your interview or upon acceptance.
 All interns complete a minimum of 120 hours of service, and most positions ask no more than 20 hours a week.
 Exceptions are noted in the position description.

-No. However, many interns make use of the many short-term housing options available in the area, and parking is available at a reduced rate.
+No. However, many interns make use of the many short-term housing options available in the area.

 High school students cannot participate in the internship program, but they can apply for the youth exhibit guide program.

 Recent college graduates may participate if they graduated in the previous semester.
 Another option is to become a volunteer.

 Graduate students are able to participate in the program, although many positions are tailored to undergraduate students.
 The same application requirements apply to graduate students.

 International students are encouraged to apply, but please note that the Aquarium cannot sponsor any visas.